MolochDaGod/GaiminTeleClick/README.md

 Design and Look and Feel by Maria Litvinenko ([@milk010](https://www.linkedin.com/in/milk010))
 Original Idea by Stanislav Khimich ([@BoshaKokosha](https://t.me/BoshaKokosha))

-🚀 Have fun with ButtonMania! 🚀
+🚀 Have fun with ! 🚀